What to know and do about this week’s OpenSSL vulnerability

 2. Find internal applications using OpenSSL 3.0 through 3.0.6: Now is a great time to identify any internal applications (e.g., custom applications built by your employees or contractors) that are using affected versions of OpenSSL.
 You can leverage an existing “software bill of materials” (SBOM) or run a scan in your company’s source code repositories.
 Then, using the vulnerability disclosure details your developers can assess whether each application is vulnerable.

 3. Prepare to check 3rd party vendor status: Many 3rd party applications use OpenSSL, and you will want to query vendors for applications you use, whether on-premises or SaaS, in order to understand how they are affected.
-Keep in mind that vendors have only learnt the vulnerability details today (Tuesday, November 1st) and won’t be able to immediately comment on exploitability unless they happen to only be using older versions of OpenSSL (prior to 3.0).
+Keep in mind that vendors have only learned the vulnerability details today (Tuesday, November 1st) and won’t be able to immediately comment on exploitability unless they happen to only be using older versions of OpenSSL (prior to 3.0).

 4. Prepare to patch: Expect that some of your in-house and 3rd party applications will require urgent patching.
-Consider prioritisation based on your inventory and anticipate the need for extra resources to focus on patching in the near term.
+Consider prioritization based on your inventory and anticipate the need for extra resources to focus on patching in the near term.

 5. Prepare to temporarily take some applications offline: If the vulnerability details reveal serious risk to your company’s operations or data, and patches are not available in a timely fashion, it may be necessary to take these applications offline temporarily.
 This is unlikely to be a widespread situation given the specific nature of the exploitation risk.